MicrosoftDocs/win32/desktop-src/direct3d9/using-an-effect.md

 ---
-Description: 'This page will show you how to generate and use an effect.' ms.assetid: 'd9fdafed-5958-4995-a1b5-8881feca1291'
+Description: This page will show you how to generate and use an effect. ms.assetid: d9fdafed-5958-4995-a1b5-8881feca1291
-title: 'Using an Effect (Direct3D 9)'
+title: Using an Effect (Direct3D 9)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using an Effect (Direct3D 9)